Rishu6262/student_habits_performance/README.md

 This project demonstrates the complete **Machine Learning workflow**, including **data preprocessing, exploratory data analysis (EDA), feature engineering, model training, performance evaluation, model comparison, and deployment through an interactive Streamlit web application**.
 It provides valuable insights into the factors that influence academic success while showcasing practical applications of predictive analytics in education.

 ---

+# 💡 Why This Project?

+Student academic performance is influenced by various factors beyond classroom learning, such as study habits, attendance, sleep, social media usage, mental health, exercise, and family background.
+Identifying how these factors affect exam scores can help educators and students make informed decisions to improve academic outcomes.

+This project was developed to:

+* 🎯 Predict student exam scores using Machine Learning.
+* 📊 Analyze the impact of academic, lifestyle, and personal factors on student performance.
+* 🧹 Practice data preprocessing, feature engineering, and exploratory data analysis (EDA).
+* 🤖 Compare multiple regression algorithms to identify the best-performing model.
+* 🌐 Build an end-to-end Machine Learning application with Streamlit deployment.
+* 💼 Develop a practical portfolio project demonstrating real-world Machine Learning skills.

+---

+# ⭐ Project Speciality

+What makes this project unique:

+* 🤖 **End-to-End Machine Learning Pipeline** from data preprocessing to deployment.
+* 📈 **Multiple Regression Models** trained and compared for performance.
+* 🏆 **Best Model Selection** based on R² Score for accurate predictions.
+* 📊 **Comprehensive Data Analysis** with preprocessing and feature engineering.
+* 🌐 **Interactive Streamlit Web Application** for real-time exam score prediction.
+* 💾 **Model Serialization** using Pickle for easy deployment and reuse.
+* 🎓 **Real-World Educational Use Case** that demonstrates practical applications of predictive analytics.
+* 🚀 **Portfolio-Ready Project** showcasing Python, Machine Learning, Data Analysis, and deployment skills.

+---

 ## ✨ Features

 The **Student Performance Prediction System** offers a comprehensive end-to-end Machine Learning pipeline, covering every stage from data preprocessing to exam score prediction.